 Know Your Why

-Is this a short term need or something where you can and want to build something longer term?
+Is this a short term need or something where you can and want to build something long term?

 Let's look at some prime examples of both: